Mohmed-Shaaban/NN_Labs/README.md

 ## 🌍 Why These Labs Matter

-These labs build the **complete Deep Learning pipeline** from foundations to CNNs:
+These labs build the **complete Deep Learning pipeline** from foundations to NLP:

 | Lab | Topic | Builds Toward |
 |-----|-------|---------------|